-- 9. Board members may be removed from office by a two-thirds majority vote of the board.
-A recall election shall be held within 60 days of presentation of an impeachment petition bearing the verified signatures of at least five percent of the membership. - 10.
-Changes to bylaws will be discussed at a board meeting and presented to the membership at regular meeting for ratification by simple majority. - 11.
-The duties of the elected officers are in general: - To administer the bylaws of the club. - To assure the financial well-being of the club - Perform the prescribed duties of the officers as follows: - President •Presides over officers and other board members. - •Nominates board members. - •Chairs Mini'app'les meetings. - •Resolves club problems. - Vice •Organizes program for regular President club meetings. - •Ensures that meetings are supported by appropriate hardware. - •Organizes extraordinary events such as displays, symposiums, etc. - •Stands in for President in his/her absence. - Treasurer •Maintains the club's financial records. - •Produces a financial report at all board meetings. - •Produces an annual budget.
-(This will be used to set dues for subsequent calendar year.) - •Is cognizant of and acts upon requirements of the IRS. - Secretary •Writes the minutes of regular and board meetings. - •Assists the President in correspondence as required.
+- Organizes program for regular President club meetings. - •Ensures that meetings supported by appropriate hardware. - •Organizes extraordinary events such as displays, symposiums, - •Stands in for President in his/her absence. - Treasurer •Maintains the club's financial records. - Produces a financial report at all board meetings. - •Produces an annual (This will be used to set dues for subsequent calendar year.) - •Is cognizant of and acts upon requirements of the IRS. - Secretary Writes the minutes of regular and board meetings. - •Assists the President correspondence as required.